Premium and Discount Zones: Buy Cheap, Sell Expensive

 Timing entries

-The highest-probability trades happen when both concepts align.
-For example: price is in the discount zone of a bullish swing and sitting on a demand zone.
-The discount zone tells you the location is favorable.
-The demand zone tells you institutional orders may be waiting there.
+The highest-probability setups happen when both align.
+Price sitting in the discount zone of a bullish swing and on top of a demand zone?
+That's location plus institutional order flow in your favor.

-If you find a demand zone in the premium area, treat it with caution.
-It may still produce a reaction, but you are buying expensive.
-The location is working against you.
-Similarly, a liquidity sweep that takes out lows and pushes price into a discount zone is a strong confluence signal.
+A demand zone in the premium area deserves caution.
+It might still produce a reaction, but you're buying expensive.
+Similarly, a liquidity sweep that takes out lows and pushes price into discount is strong confluence.

-Mistake 1: Buying in premium during an uptrend.
-New traders see price going up and want to get in.
-By the time they enter, price is already in premium.
-The pullback to discount has not happened yet.
-Either wait for the pullback or accept that this trade has a worse risk profile.
-Patience here is part of trading discipline.
+Buying in premium during an uptrend.
+You see price moving up and want in.
+By the time you enter, the pullback hasn't happened yet.
+Either wait for discount or accept you're taking a worse trade.

-Mistake 4: Treating premium and discount as standalone signals.
-These zones tell you about location, not timing.
-You still need a reason to enter: a market structure shift, a demand zone tap, a liquidity sweep.
-Premium and discount helps you decide "should I be looking for buys or sells here?"
-It does not tell you "enter now."
+Treating zones as standalone signals.
+Premium and discount tells you about location.
+It doesn't tell you when to pull the trigger.
+You still need a reason to enter: a market structure shift, a demand zone tap, a sweep.
+These zones answer "should I be looking for buys or sells here?" not "enter now."

-Mistake 5: Using the wrong swing points.
-If you pick an irrelevant high and low, your 50% level is meaningless.
-Use clear, obvious swing points on your chosen timeframe.
-If you cannot identify them at a glance, the range is probably not clean enough to trade.
+Using unclear swing points.
+If you pick a messy high and low, your 50% level is meaningless.
+Use swing points you can identify at a glance.
+If you can't, the range probably isn't clean enough to trade.
+Backtesting your zone identification helps build that eye over time.

-Mistake 6: Not adjusting zones as price develops.
+Forgetting to update.
 Ranges change.
-A swing that was valid yesterday may have been broken today.
-Update your premium and discount levels at the start of each session, especially if price has made new highs or lows.
+A swing that was valid yesterday may be broken today.
+Refresh your levels at the start of each session, especially after new highs or lows.

 How EdgeFlo Supports Zone-Based Trading